gridai/grid-docs/docs/getting-started/typical-workflow-cli-user.md

 pip install -r requirements.txt
 ```

-now run the following command to train a resnet18 on 2 GPUs
+now run the following command to train a resnet18 on 1 GPU

 ```bash
 python flash-image-classifier.py \